-Uncertain fate of Iran's jailed dual nationals

 Iran's jailed dual nationals and their uncertain fate

-The plight of British-Iranian woman Nazanin Zaghari-Ratcliffe, sentenced to five years in jail after being convicted of spying, has focused attention on other people with dual nationality or foreign permanent residency who are languishing in the Islamic Republic's prisons.
+The plight of British-Iranian woman Nazanin Zaghari-Ratcliffe, who has been released after being held on spying charges in Iran for almost six years, has focused attention on Iranians with dual nationality or foreign permanent residency who are held in the Islamic Republic's prisons.

-Iran does not recognise dual nationality and there are no exact figures on the number of detainees given the sensitive nature of the information.
+Iran does not recognise dual nationality, and there are no exact figures on the number of such detainees given the sensitive nature of the information.
 Beside Ms Zaghari-Ratcliffe, some of the most prominent are:

 Siamak and Baquer Namazi (Iran-US)

-Siamak Namazi worked as head of strategic planning at Dubai-based Crescent Petroleum.
-He advocated improved relations between Iran and the United States.
+Siamak Namazi, 50, worked as head of strategic planning at Dubai-based Crescent Petroleum.

-He was interrogated by intelligence officials when he landed at Tehran airport in July 2015 and was arrested by the Revolutionary Guards that October.

-His octogenarian father Baquer, a retired Unicef official, was arrested in February 2016 after officials granted him permission to visit his son at Evin Prison in Tehran.
+He was arrested by the Revolutionary Guards in October 2015, while his octogenarian father Baquer, 85, was arrested in February 2016 after Iranian officials granted him permission to visit his son in prison.

-That October, they were both sentenced to 10 years in prison by a revolutionary court for "co-operating with a foreign enemy state" An appeals court upheld their sentence in August 2017.
+That October, they were both sentenced to 10 years in prison by a Revolutionary Court for "co-operating with a foreign enemy state".
+An appeals court upheld their sentence in August 2017.

 Their lawyer said they denied the charges against them.
 He also complained that they had been held in solitary confinement and denied access to legal representation, and had suffered health problems.
-Siamak is also alleged to have been tortured physically.
+Siamak is also alleged to have been tortured.

-The UN Working Group on Arbitrary Detention said in September 2017 that the Namazis' imprisonment violated the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights, and demanded their release.
+The UN Working Group on Arbitrary Detention said the Namazis' imprisonment violated the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights, and demanded their release.

-In March 2018, Baquer was given medical leave from prison and placed under house arrest.
-That November, the Namazi family warned that his health was rapidly deteriorating and appealed to the Iranian authorities to let him leave the country for medical treatment.
-They said he had a heart condition and epilepsy.
+Baquer was given medical leave from prison in 2018 and placed under house arrest.
+However, his health has continued to deteriorate at home.

+In early 2020, Baquer was informed that the Revolutionary Court had commuted his sentence to time served and that the bail he had posted for his medical leave was released, according to his lawyer.

+Despite the ruling, he was forced to stay in Iran because of an international travel ban, even after he had to undergo surgery to clear near-total arterial blockages in his brain in late 2021.

 Ahmadreza Djalali (Iran-Sweden)

-The specialist in emergency medicine was arrested in April 2016 while on a business trip from Sweden.
+The 50-year-old specialist in emergency medicine was arrested in April 2016 while on a business trip from Sweden.

-Amnesty International said Djalali was held at Tehran's Evin prison by intelligence ministry officials for seven months, three of them in solitary confinement, before he was given access to a lawyer.
+Amnesty International said Djalali was held at Evin prison by intelligence ministry officials for seven months, three of them in solitary confinement, before he was given access to a lawyer.

-He alleged he was subjected to torture and other ill-treatment during that period to force him to "confess" to being a spy.
-He said he was detained because he had refused to use his ties in European academic and other institutions to spy for Iran.
+He alleged that he was subjected to torture and other ill-treatment during that period, including threats to kill or otherwise harm his children, who live in Sweden, and his mother, who lives in Iran.

-In October 2017, Djalali was convicted of "spreading corruption on earth" and sentenced to death after a trial at which his lawyers said the court relied primarily on evidence obtained under duress.
+In October 2017, a Revolutionary Court in Tehran convicted Djalali of "spreading corruption on earth" and sentenced him to death.
+His lawyers said the court relied primarily on evidence obtained under duress and alleged that he was prosecuted solely because of his refusal to use his academic ties in European institutions to spy for Iran.

-Tehran's prosecutor said an unnamed person convicted of the same charge had passed to Israeli operatives the addresses of 30 Iranian nuclear and military scientists - two of whom were killed in bomb attacks in 2010.
+Two months later, Iranian state television also aired what it said was footage of Djalali confessing that he had spied on Iran's nuclear programme for Israel.
+It suggested he was responsible for identifying two Iranian nuclear scientists who were killed in bomb attacks in 2010.

+In November 2020, Iran dismissed an appeal by Sweden's foreign minister for it to not enforce the death sentence, after Djalali's wife said he had been informed by prison authorities that faced imminent execution.
+He spent five months in solitary confinement, awaiting execution, until April 2021, when he reportedly was transferred to a multi-occupancy cell.

 Abdolrasoul Dorri Esfahani (Iran-Canada)

-The accountant was an adviser to the governor of Iran's central bank and was a member of Iran's nuclear deal negotiating team, in charge of financial issues.
+The accountant was an adviser to the governor of Iran's central bank and was a member of the Iranian negotiating team for the country's 2015 nuclear deal with world powers, in charge of financial issues.

 He was arrested by the Revolutionary Guards in August 2016 just before he was due to board a flight to Canada, and was accused of "selling the country's economic details to foreigners".